 Within months after the initial QSF sampling booth was produced, a number of studio projects included this booth technique.
 Each time, the vocal talent in the studio discovered this new acoustic space, they insisted on recording in it.
 Often, a second smaller vocal booth had to be built to put the sampling room back on line with its intended use.
 The most notable QSF sampling room was picked up by musician Pete Townsend of the WHO.
 He was so impressed with this new acoustic space that he endorsed it, without remuneration to help encourage other engineers to try it.
 His room remains at Eel Pie Studios just outside of London.

 Because of the early pioneering efforts of forward thinking, recording engineers, the Quick Sound Field has developed into a dependable recording technique.

-The acoustic signature of colorless “ambience” has been presented.
+Sound Fusion and the Acoustic Presence Effect and he acoustic signature of colorless “ambience” has been presented.
 Acoustic systems to produce this effect have been developed, with five years of experience and testing in a wide variety of applications.
 The consensus is that this Quick Sound Field method is a major improvement in mic technique.

 The Quick Sound Field method uses the Haas Effect – this time involving statistical diffuse reflections instead of discrete reflections.
 The QSF establishes a fundamental distinction between coherent and incoherent reflections.
 While random phase, incoherent reflections may be acceptable in the realm of echo control, they produce masking within the Haas sound fusion time period.